TaylorVellios/Spotify_and_the_Billboard_100/README.md

 From a zoomed out perspective, it is easy to tell where the musical priorities of popular music stand.</br>
 #### Instrumentalness
-While instrumentation without vocals has never been a common factor in pop music, what looks to be a faint heartbeat in the 90s has barely been breathing since the turn of the century.</br>
+While instrumentation without vocals has never been a common factor in pop music, what looks to be a faint heartbeat in the 90s has barely been breathing since 2007.</br>

 #### Speechiness
 This one is a difficult feature to analyze due to the distribution of its values across music.</br>